 )

-Its typing rules do not include anything specific about the environment, which is where most of our difficulties tend to come from:
+Its typing rule does not include anything specific about the environment, which is where most of our difficulties tend to come from:

 We can simply move our rules into the typed version of Apply